Join Our Circle of Caregivers

-We are seeking foster caregivers residing in the Greater Vancouver area that can provide a nurturing and loving home for children and youth.
-Foster caregivers are supported to succeed in their role with holistic training, including a caregiver cultural camp, workshops, ceremony and access to online cultural resources.
+We are seeking respite and foster caregivers residing in the Greater Vancouver area that can provide a nurturing and loving home for children and youth.
+Caregivers are supported to succeed in their role with holistic training, including a caregiver cultural camp, workshops, ceremony and access to online cultural resources.

-Those interested in fostering with VACFSS must reside in one of the following geographical locations: Vancouver, Burnaby, New Westminster, Richmond, Coquitlam, Port Coquitlam, Port Moody, Surrey, and Delta.
+Those interested in caregiving with VACFSS must reside in one of the following geographical locations: Vancouver, North Vancouver, Burnaby, New Westminster, Richmond, Coquitlam, Port Coquitlam, Port Moody, Surrey, and Delta.

 Types of family homes :